brandonrumer/Cisco/README.md

 ## Prerequisites

 These scripts were written in Python3.
+There is a big variation in the modules used: paramiko, netmiko, CiscoConfParse.
+Eventually I may go back and standardize.

 ### Note